Poppulo

 Qualitative research is crucial for exploring the depth and complexity of human experiences, capturing emotions, motivations, and cultural contexts that quantitative methods may overlook.

-How can bias be minimized in qualitative research?
+How can bias be minimized in qualitative data analysis?

 What industries or fields commonly use qualitative research?